jernej-b/StreetMaze/README.md

-**Street Maze**
+***Street Maze***

-A  maze game built with p5.js.
-Navigate through a randomly generated maze using arrow keys to reach the endpoint before the 10-minute timer runs out.
+Navigate through a maze using arrow keys to reach the endpoint before the 10-minute timer runs out.
 Features include:

--Random maze generation using depth-first search.

--Arrow key controls for movement.
+Arrow key controls for movement.

--Blinking endpoint and timer.

--Restart button to reset the game.
+Restart button to reset the game.

+Solve button to animate a predefined solution path.